 The ability to empathize with users is an integral part of product design, which, unfortunately, is often forgotten.
 But without this, we are not able to understand the true problems of users and hear the customer.
 That may lead to problems in the future: unreasonable architecture, lack of onboarding, wrong prioritization, and so on.

-Empathy is the ability to understand and identify with the context, emotions, goals and motivations of another person.
-Thereby, empathy in ui/ux design is broader than understanding users needs, it affects the context, limitations, habits and relationships between people in general way.
+Empathy is the ability to understand and identify with the context, emotions, goals, and motivations of another person.
+Therefore, empathy in UX design is broader than understanding users’ needs, it affects the context, limitations, habits, and relationships between people in a general way.

-Unfortunately, lack of understanding of how users think and act is a big and common problem.
+Unfortunately, a lack of understanding of how users think and act is a big and common problem.
 How to achieve empathy when designing an interface?
-In this article, you will know about several methods that we use in Fingers to do empathic design, work in the Human Centered Design approach and create cool products.
+In this article, you will learn about several methods that we use in our mobile app design services to make UX human centered design, and create cool products.

-The first thing you should start with is to talk with the client, explore a domain and find out the answers:
+The first thing you should start with is to talk to the client, explore the domain and find out the answers: